jontonsoup/Sublime-Text-2-Settings/README.txt

-These are my sublime text 2 settings and color scheme.
+This is my sublime text 2 settings file and color scheme file.